 As part of the academic component of the Programme, interns complete an original research paper on an aspect of Parliament or Canadian politics.
 Interns select a topic and conduct their research under the supervision of the Programme Director drawing on their unique access to people on Parliament Hill and the resources available through the Programme.

 Each year, interns present “close-to-finished” draft versions of these research papers in June at a special public seminar.
-The Gaboury Symposium, named after former Programme Director Jean-Pierre Gaboury, is organized in cooperation with the Samara Centre for Democracy.
+The Gaboury Symposium, named after former Programme Director Jean-Pierre Gaboury.

-Each of the interns’ final papers are eligible for the Alfred Hales Prize, which is named after the late MP Alfred Hales, the Programme's co-founder.
+Each interns’ paper is eligible for the Alfred Hales Prize, which is named after the late MP Alfred Hales, the Programme's co-founder.
 A $1,000 Prize is awarded for the best paper written by a Parliamentary intern, with the first two runners-up each receiving $500.
-The prize-winning papers are selected by representatives of the Canadian Political Science Association, the House of Commons, the PIP alumni community, and the Social Science and Humanities Research Council, and the Samara Centre for Democracy, which funds the prizes.
+The prize-winning papers are selected by representatives of the Canadian Political Science Association, the House of Commons, the PIP alumni community, and the Social Science and Humanities Research Council.

-Congratulations to Fregine Sheehy (PIP 2018-19), who was awarded the 2020 Alfred Hales Prize at the 2020 Gaboury Symposium.
+Congratulations to Gabrielle Feldmann (PIP 2020-21), who was awarded the 2022 Alfred Hales Prize at the 2022 Gaboury Symposium.
 Her paper, and those of past winners, may be downloaded here: